Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## run

 * clone the project like this `git clone git@github.com:Rebolon/php-sf-flex-webpack-encore-vuejs.git` and go into this directory
-* install the project with `npm run init-project` (or init-project:win for windows system) which will launch :
+* install the project with `npm run init-project` (or init-project:w for windows system) which will launch :
   1. copy the env file (or set them on your system) : `cp .env.dist .env`
   2. php dependancies installation: `composer install`
   3. nodejs tooling installation (and angular deps): `npm install && cd assets/js/form-devxpress-angular && npm install`
   4. assets generation: `npm run dev`
-  5. db init: `php bin/console doctrine:database:create` & `doctrine:schema:create` & `doctrine:fixtures:load`
+  5. db init: `php bin/console doctrine:database:create` & `php bin/console doctrine:schema:create` & `php bin/console doctrine:fixtures:load`
      * it creates the physical database from the `config/packages/doctrine.yaml` file
      * it builds the schema based on `src/Entity/*` files
      * it load fixtures based on a db sample built with `calibre` software plus a plugin that export data to sqlite format.
 An alternative to this would have been to use https://github.com/hautelook/AliceBundle and build yaml fixtures, but i already had an sqlite db so i didn't need this :-)